POEMS

 a whole still-beating heart is due

-from those who would she woo.
+from those who she would woo.

-A rock-and-iron planet did
+A rock-and-iron planet did He

 roughly hack and hew,